WindSlashKing/Item-Frame-Duper-for-6b6t/README.md

 ###########################################################################################################

-If you want to run the .py script open cmd and type:
+If you want to run the .py script install python 3, add it to path then open cmd and type:

 pip install pywin32